sound-scape-explorer/sound-scape-explorer/.github/CONTRIBUTING.md

 # Contribution Standards

-Don't be afraid to contribute to the development of SoundScapeExplorer!
+Don't be afraid to contribute to the development of _SoundScapeExplorer_!
 Even if you don't think you've contributed much, it's still greatly appreciated.

 Please make sure you abide by these contribution standards so we can retain a